FAQs

 “Cracks” or adjustments are just one of the tools our chiropractors might use in the treatment session.
 Many conditions do not require an adjustment.
 TSRH Chiropractors use a combination of other tools in our sessions, such as low-force mobilization, stretching, SOT, Activator, drop piece, flexion distraction, cupping, needling, and ART massage techniques in conjunction with home/gym-based rehab programs to get you moving again.

 TSRH Chiropractors are dual-accredited.
 Dr Teghan is not only a Chiropractor but also an Accredited Exercise Scientist (Clinical Rehab), Strength & Conditioning coach, and Pilates instructor.
 Dr Randy is also qualified as a pilates instructor and has Functional Neurorehabilitation Skills that she integrates into treatment.
-When you see one of our chiropractors, you get a well-rounded approach to care that doesn’t just treat the symptom but the cause.
+When you see one of our chiropractors, you get a well-rounded approach to care that doesn’t just treat the symptom but the cause

 As Teghan always says when asked this question, “Science and research have evolved to a point in healthcare where once the age-old differentiation between the three professions of Chiropractors was spine and nerves, Osteos were fascial, soft tissue, and organ system focused, with Physiotherapists being soft tissue injuries, hospital rehab, and sports, is long gone.
 These days, all three professions are moving in the same direction, with most crossing over in modality across all three.
 It really is only important to find a great professional who listens to you and works with you.”